 Author: Ron Graham

-However they may find the churches give their pet project the thumbs down.
-The churches are concerned with the “purity of the church” and are wary of “innovations” and departures from the old paths.
+However they may find the congregation gives their pet project the thumbs down.
+The people are concerned with the “purity of the church” and are wary of “innovations” and departures from the old paths.
 That’s equally commendable.

 Here are seven things to think about.
 By testing your pet project through these seven principles, you will ensure that your project is likely to receive a blessing not a frown, a thumbs up not a thumbs down.

 The authority of the scriptures cannot be derived from the silence of the scriptures.
-Scriptural authority always comes from what the scripture says —either what it states directly, or by inference drawn from what it says.
+Scriptural authority always comes from what the scripture says —either what it states directly, or by a clear inference drawn from what it says.

 Christ said, "I will build my church" (Matthew 16:18) Jesus built the church for his own purposes and doesn’t expect others to create substitute organisations to do what he designed his church to do.

-For instance, there were "churches of Galatia" (Galatians 1:1, 1Corinthians 16:1), but there was no "Galatian Ministries Inc" or "Galatia For Christ Society".
+For instance, there were "congregations of Galatia" (Galatians 1:1, 1Corinthians 16:1), but there was no "Galatian Ministries Inc" or "Galatia For Christ Society".

 When an organisation other than the Lord’s church draws funds, attendance, expertise, effort, and opportunity away from the church, Christ becomes the head of a skeleton!

 Let’s say a group of motor mechanics, accountants, and bus drivers, get together and form "Bill’s Bible Bus Service" to provide transport infrastructure for a church that runs a large Sunday Bible School.
 Bill’s mob runs the buses.The church runs the Bible school.
-That’s sensible.]
+Bill doesn't run the church.
+That’s sensible.

 This is the scriptural organisational pattern.
 When people set up organisations alongside of the church, they are differently supervised and controlled.
-They are a law unto themselves, not under the auspices of the church, and supplanting the rule of Christ which he instituted.
+They are a law unto themselves, not under the auspices of the congregation, and supplanting the rule of Christ which he instituted.

 A congregation of Christ is not responsible for providing sporting activities, secular education, entertainment, employment, and lots of other good things like that.
 Other organisations provide those things.
 Christians might well be involved in such organisations, and run them along Christian principles.
 But these Christians should not get their hats mixed up.

 There may be indeed a symbiosis (living and working together to mutual advantage and encouragement) between the Lord’s church and these other organisations.
 But when people create hybrid organisations that are partly church and partly something else, the admixture soon turns into a monster.

 The Lord’s congregation doesn't need a new name, or a new message, or a new form of government, or a new agenda.
 The church needs to "Stand in the ways and see, and ask for the old paths where is the good way, and walk in it" (Jeremiah 6:16).

 We are not talking about changing customs and expedients.
-We are talking about changing the "marks" of the church --those things (some before mentioned) which Christ gave to the church --its name, message, purpose or agenda, government, ceremonies, morality, and so forth.
+We are talking about changing the "marks" of the church — those things which Christ gave to the church its name, message, purpose or agenda, government, ceremonies, morality, and so forth.

-Whilst there are groups in the church with special needs (youth, women, married couples, the elderly, widows/widowers, etc.) there is no reason why activities that support their needs should be conducted so as to become divisive, putting barriers between the group and the rest of the church.
+Whilst there are groups in the church with special needs (youth, women, married couples, the elderly, widows/widowers, etc.) there is no reason why activities that support their needs should be conducted so as to become divisive, putting barriers between the group and the rest of the congregation.

 The church is not really supposed to "divvy up" into groups that fence themselves off from each other.
 When we do look to the needs of a certain group, we should do so in such a way that preserves fellowship between that group and the rest of the congregation.

 It’s as though they are saying, "I am of the youth, I of the ladies, I of the oldies, I of the young marrieds, and I of the Bible class teachers..." and the church is thus divided.
-Groups should operate in a way that embraces the rest of the church (and the church should embrace the group).
+Groups should operate in a way that embraces the rest of the church.
+Conversely, the church should also embrace the group.